UoB-COMSM0166/2025-group-8/README.md

 ![Double Diamond Design Model](./pictures/double_diamond_design_model.png)

-We use the dual drill model to manage the entire project: conducting research ->determining themes ->identifying opportunities ->generating game plans ->producing prototypes through coding and other processes.
+We use the Double Diamond Design Model to manage the entire project: conducting research ->determining themes ->identifying opportunities ->generating game plans ->producing prototypes through coding and other processes.
 We optimize the project through testing iterations.

 ---